libktx/ktx/README.md

 Suggestions, questions, typo fixes, documentation improvements and code contributions are always welcome.
 If you would like to contribute, please read [the contribution guideline](.github/CONTRIBUTING.md) and browse through [the active issues](https://github.com/libktx/ktx/issues).
-Don't be afraid to create issues just to ask a question or make a request for any kind of improvement.
+Don't hesitate to create issues just to ask a question or make a request for any kind of improvement.

 The [`develop`](https://github.com/libktx/ktx/tree/develop/) is the active development branch.
 When creating pull requests, make sure to choose `develop` as the target branch.

-You can see the list of the contributors [via GitHub insights](https://github.com/libktx/ktx/graphs/contributors) and on [the contributors list](.github/CONTRIBUTORS.md).
+You can check the list of the contributors via [GitHub insights](https://github.com/libktx/ktx/graphs/contributors) and on [the contributors list](.github/CONTRIBUTORS.md).

 ### Licensing